tessel/ble-ble113a/README.md

 &#x20;<a href="#api-peripheral-flags" name="api-peripheral-flags">#</a> peripheral<b>.flags</b>

 ####Peripheral Commands
-&#x20;<a href="#api-peripheral-connect-function-err-Connect-to-a-peripheral-as-a-master" name="api-peripheral-connect-function-err-Connect-to-a-peripheral-as-a-master">#</a> peripheral<b>.connect</b>( function(err) ) Connect to a peripheral as a master
+&#x20;<a href="#api-peripheral-connect-function-err-Connect-to-a-peripheral-as-a-master" name="api-peripheral-connect-function-err-Connect-to-a-peripheral-as-a-master">#</a> peripheral<b>.connect</b>( function(err) ) Connect to a peripheral as a master.

-&#x20;<a href="#api-peripheral-disconnect-function-err-Disconnected-from-a-peripheral-as-a-master" name="api-peripheral-disconnect-function-err-Disconnected-from-a-peripheral-as-a-master">#</a> peripheral<b>.disconnect</b>( function(err) ) Disconnected from a peripheral as a master
+&#x20;<a href="#api-peripheral-disconnect-function-err-Disconnected-from-a-peripheral-as-a-master" name="api-peripheral-disconnect-function-err-Disconnected-from-a-peripheral-as-a-master">#</a> peripheral<b>.disconnect</b>( function(err) ) Disconnected from a peripheral as a master.

-&#x20;<a href="#api-peripheral-updateRSSI-function-err-rssi-Get-the-peripheral-s-signal-strength" name="api-peripheral-updateRSSI-function-err-rssi-Get-the-peripheral-s-signal-strength">#</a> peripheral<b>.updateRSSI</b>( function(err, rssi) ) Get the peripheral's signal strength
+&#x20;<a href="#api-peripheral-updateRSSI-function-err-rssi-Get-the-peripheral-s-signal-strength" name="api-peripheral-updateRSSI-function-err-rssi-Get-the-peripheral-s-signal-strength">#</a> peripheral<b>.updateRSSI</b>( function(err, rssi) ) Get the peripheral's signal strength.

-&#x20;<a href="#api-peripheral-discoverServices-uuids-function-err-services-Discover-a-subset-of-the-peripheral-s-services" name="api-peripheral-discoverServices-uuids-function-err-services-Discover-a-subset-of-the-peripheral-s-services">#</a> peripheral<b>.discoverServices</b>( uuids, function(err, services) ) Discover a subset of the peripheral's services
+&#x20;<a href="#api-peripheral-discoverServices-uuids-function-err-services-Discover-a-subset-of-the-peripheral-s-services" name="api-peripheral-discoverServices-uuids-function-err-services-Discover-a-subset-of-the-peripheral-s-services">#</a> peripheral<b>.discoverServices</b>( uuids, function(err, services) ) Discover a subset of the peripheral's services.

-&#x20;<a href="#api-peripheral-discoverAllServices-function-services-Discover-all-the-peripheral-s-services" name="api-peripheral-discoverAllServices-function-services-Discover-all-the-peripheral-s-services">#</a> peripheral<b>.discoverAllServices</b>( function(services) ) Discover all the peripheral's services
+&#x20;<a href="#api-peripheral-discoverAllServices-function-services-Discover-all-the-peripheral-s-services" name="api-peripheral-discoverAllServices-function-services-Discover-all-the-peripheral-s-services">#</a> peripheral<b>.discoverAllServices</b>( function(services) ) Discover all the peripheral's services.

-&#x20;<a href="#api-peripheral-discoverAllServicesAndCharacteristics-uuids-function-err-results-Discover-all-the-services-and-characteristics-of-a-peripheral" name="api-peripheral-discoverAllServicesAndCharacteristics-uuids-function-err-results-Discover-all-the-services-and-characteristics-of-a-peripheral">#</a> peripheral<b>.discoverAllServicesAndCharacteristics</b>( uuids, function(err, results) ) Discover all the services and characteristics of a peripheral
+&#x20;<a href="#api-peripheral-discoverAllServicesAndCharacteristics-uuids-function-err-results-Discover-all-the-services-and-characteristics-of-a-peripheral" name="api-peripheral-discoverAllServicesAndCharacteristics-uuids-function-err-results-Discover-all-the-services-and-characteristics-of-a-peripheral">#</a> peripheral<b>.discoverAllServicesAndCharacteristics</b>( uuids, function(err, results) ) Discover all the services and characteristics of a peripheral.

-&#x20;<a href="#api-peripheral-discoverCharacteristics-uuids-function-err-characteristic-Discover-specific-characteristics-of-a-peripheral" name="api-peripheral-discoverCharacteristics-uuids-function-err-characteristic-Discover-specific-characteristics-of-a-peripheral">#</a> peripheral<b>.discoverCharacteristics</b>( uuids, function(err, characteristic) ) Discover specific characteristics of a peripheral
+&#x20;<a href="#api-peripheral-discoverCharacteristics-uuids-function-err-characteristic-Discover-specific-characteristics-of-a-peripheral" name="api-peripheral-discoverCharacteristics-uuids-function-err-characteristic-Discover-specific-characteristics-of-a-peripheral">#</a> peripheral<b>.discoverCharacteristics</b>( uuids, function(err, characteristic) ) Discover specific characteristics of a peripheral.

-&#x20;<a href="#api-peripheral-discoverAllAttributes-function-err-attributes-Discover-all-services-characteristics-and-descriptors" name="api-peripheral-discoverAllAttributes-function-err-attributes-Discover-all-services-characteristics-and-descriptors">#</a> peripheral<b>.discoverAllAttributes</b>( function(err, attributes) ) Discover all services, characteristics, and descriptors
+&#x20;<a href="#api-peripheral-discoverAllAttributes-function-err-attributes-Discover-all-services-characteristics-and-descriptors" name="api-peripheral-discoverAllAttributes-function-err-attributes-Discover-all-services-characteristics-and-descriptors">#</a> peripheral<b>.discoverAllAttributes</b>( function(err, attributes) ) Discover all services, characteristics, and descriptors.

-&#x20;<a href="#api-peripheral-deleteBond-function-err-Delete-bonding-data-from-peripheral" name="api-peripheral-deleteBond-function-err-Delete-bonding-data-from-peripheral">#</a> peripheral<b>.deleteBond</b>( function(err) ) Delete bonding data from peripheral
+&#x20;<a href="#api-peripheral-deleteBond-function-err-Delete-bonding-data-from-peripheral" name="api-peripheral-deleteBond-function-err-Delete-bonding-data-from-peripheral">#</a> peripheral<b>.deleteBond</b>( function(err) ) Delete bonding data from peripheral.

-&#x20;<a href="#api-peripheral-startEncryption-function-err-Make-connection-encrypted-with-device" name="api-peripheral-startEncryption-function-err-Make-connection-encrypted-with-device">#</a> peripheral<b>.startEncryption</b>( function(err) ) Make connection encrypted with device
+&#x20;<a href="#api-peripheral-startEncryption-function-err-Make-connection-encrypted-with-device" name="api-peripheral-startEncryption-function-err-Make-connection-encrypted-with-device">#</a> peripheral<b>.startEncryption</b>( function(err) ) Make connection encrypted with device.

-&#x20;<a href="#api-peripheral-enterPasskey-function-err-Enter-passkey-for-bonding" name="api-peripheral-enterPasskey-function-err-Enter-passkey-for-bonding">#</a> peripheral<b>.enterPasskey</b>( function(err) ) Enter passkey for bonding
+&#x20;<a href="#api-peripheral-enterPasskey-function-err-Enter-passkey-for-bonding" name="api-peripheral-enterPasskey-function-err-Enter-passkey-for-bonding">#</a> peripheral<b>.enterPasskey</b>( function(err) ) Enter passkey for bonding.

-&#x20;<a href="#api-peripheral-toString-Print-out-the-peripheral-s-data" name="api-peripheral-toString-Print-out-the-peripheral-s-data">#</a> peripheral<b>.toString</b>() Print out the peripheral's data
+&#x20;<a href="#api-peripheral-toString-Print-out-the-peripheral-s-data" name="api-peripheral-toString-Print-out-the-peripheral-s-data">#</a> peripheral<b>.toString</b>() Print out the peripheral's data.

 ####Peripheral Events
 &#x20;<a href="#api-peripheral-on-connect-callback" name="api-peripheral-on-connect-callback">#</a> peripheral<b>.on</b>( 'connect', callback() )